Victor Trikojus: World War II

 In 1940, Trikojus was chair of the Drugs Subcommittee of the Australian Association of Scientific Workers.
-The Australian pharmaceutical industry was insufficiently advanced to produce critical drugs in the event of closure of sea-lanes for imports from Europe and the USA.
+The Australian pharmaceutical industry was insufficiently advanced to produce critical drugs in the event of ships carrying drug imports from Europe and the USA being stopped by the German or Japanese navies.
 Assisted by G. K. Hughes, he organised the up-scaling of drug production for 11 different drugs critical for the war effort including ascorbic acid (vitamin C) and sulfaguanidine.
 His previous experience in the development of methods to synthesise organic compounds was invaluable in his efforts.
 His son, future cinematographer Alexander (Sasha) Trikojus was also born that year.

+Meanwhile, suspicions grew regarding Trikojus' loyalty to Australia, given his German-born father and extensive ties to Germany.
+In late 1940 it was rumoured that his office had been searched.
+The Ministerial Order for his detention, signed by Robert Menzies on 6 January 1941, contained 19 grounds for his internment.
+His biographer Ross Humphreys places these assertions in five categories: "misunderstandings, supposedly subversive statements... inappropriately applied, non-specific accusations, guilt by association, [and his] chairmanship of the Drugs sub-committee."
+These included his friendship with the pro-Nazi lecturer in German, Gerhard Neumann, who was interned on the outbreak of war in 1939.

 On 17 January 1941, Trikojus was arrested as an enemy alien under National Security Regulations and spent 13 weeks in Long Bay gaol, then used as a temporary internment camp.
-The case against him was never made clear and Trikojus never spoke publicly about it, however his extensive connections to Germany, the years he lived there and his proficiency in the language may have led some to doubt his loyalties; there were also suggestions that internal rivalries at the University of Sydney, including his acrimonious relationship with Henry Brose, who was also arrested, had played a part.
+The case against him was never made clear and Trikojus never spoke publicly about it; there were suggestions that internal rivalries at the University of Sydney, including his acrimonious relationship with Henry Brose, who was also arrested, had played a part.